Welcome to our Governors’ section.

 Janette joined the Governing Board in 2014 and brought with her a wealth of financial experience - in particular from within the education sector.
 She is AAT qualified and has been the Finance Manager at The Sir Henry Floyd Grammar School in Aylesbury for many years.

-Sue Harratt is a co-opted Governor who joined the board in September 2021 and is a member of the Teaching and Learning Committee with subject responsibility for English.
+Sue Harratt is a co-opted Governor who joined the board in September 2021 and is the chair of the Teaching and Learning Committee with subject responsibility for English.

 Sue is a retired headteacher with many years’ experience of leadership at several schools in the primary sector.
 Sue currently supports school improvement services in neighbouring counties, working as a consultant advisor.
 When not working, Sue enjoys gardening, walking and spending time with her young grandchildren.

-Governor attendance records for FGB and all committee meetings over the last two years can be found in these files:
+Governor attendance records for FGB and all committee meetings over the last academic year can be found in this file: